bytebase/bytebase/proto/gen/grpc-doc/v1/README.md

 <a name="bytebase-v1-DatabaseSchema"></a>

 ### DatabaseSchema
-DatabaseMetadata is the metadata for databases.
+DatabaseSchema is the metadata for databases.

 | Field | Type | Label | Description |